shini4i/argo-watcher/docs/operations/troubleshooting.md

 **How to verify**

 - Look for `Failed to dispatch notification` in the server log — it carries the response code and the receiver's body. `LOG_LEVEL=debug` additionally logs the rendered payload.
+The receiver's URL is deliberately left out, since it is a secret for most receivers; a connection that never got that far is reported by its cause alone (`Post: dial tcp …`).
 - Reproduce the call by hand:

     ```bash